KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-KeyBindings by shbatm](https://github.com/shbatm/MMM-KeyBindings)

 1. Typo: Found `Magic Mirror` in file `MMM-KeyBindings.js`: Replace it with `MagicMirror²`.
+2. Recommendation: Found `jshint` in file `MMM-KeyBindings.js`: Replace "jshint" by "eslint".
+3. Recommendation: Found `jshint` in file `keyHandler.js`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-3. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+6. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-4. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [KeyDisplayed by l0b5ter](https://github.com/l0b5ter/KeyDisplayed)